 The chart below shows an ideal case of a bullish Wolfe Wave pattern.
 And just like its partner in crime above, it’s quite easy to trade.

 To trade, you simply:

-- Wait until the price hits point 5 and buy.
+- Wait until the price hits point five and buy.
 Your buy confirmation is a bullish reversal candlestick.

-- Take your profit and sell once price hits the line extending from points 1 and 4.
+- Take your profit and sell once the price hits the line, extending from points 1 and 4.

 Living to Trade Another Day

 We talk a lot about risk management, as it’s the cornerstone of a healthy trading plan.
 Without a doubt, the most important thing you can do as a trader is to cover your butt.

 When trading the WW, place your protective stop loss below the last wave or wave 5.
 Doing so will give you a very tight stop loss as a break below wave 5 invalidates the pattern.